-Solve complex problems and apply operational art in an uncertain geo-strategic security environment.

-Reason critically: "to apply themselves and their innate abilities to every situation that demands analysis and a decision."

-Understand the operational level of war, contemporary and future warfare, the art of command, military adaptation and innovation, and ethical behavior in warfighting.

-Quickly assess a situation, determine the essence of the problem, fashion a suitable response, and concisely communicate the conclusion in oral and written forms.

-Demonstrate the competence, confidence, character, and creativity required to plan, lead, and command at high level service, joint, and combined headquarters.
+- Create solutions to complex problems and apply operational art in an uncertain geostrategic security environment. - Apply knowledge of the operational level of war, the art of command and ethical behavior in warfighting. - Quickly and critically evaluate a situation, determine the essence of a problem, fashion a suitable response and concisely communicate the conclusion in oral, written and visual forms. - Apply the competence, confidences, character and creativity required to plan, lead and command at high-level service, joint and combined headquarters. - Create, design, plan and implement adaptive concepts to meet current and future challenges.